Bill Text: CA SB897 | 2023-2024 | Regular Session | Amended

 (2) If the number of transfer applications exceeds the number of transfers the governing board of a school district of choice elects to accept pursuant to this article, approval for transfer pursuant to this article shall be determined by a random drawing held in public at a regularly scheduled meeting of the governing board of the school district of choice.

-(c) A school district of choice, with respect to compliance with subdivisions (a) and (b), shall be subject to the audit conducted pursuant to Section 41020.
+(c) A school district of choice, with respect to compliance with subdivisions (a) and (b), this article, shall be subject to the audit conducted pursuant to Section 41020.

 (d) A school district of choice shall post application information on its internet website.
 This information shall include, at a minimum, any applicable form and the timeline for a transfer pursuant to this article.
 This information also shall include an explanation of the selection process the school district of choice implements pursuant to subdivision (a).